ovimihai/redis-ru101-course-notes/Week-5.md

 end

 ```
-- in Lua you cancatenate strings with `..` operator
+- in Lua you concatenate strings with `..` operator